crotwell/TauP/src/doc/sphinx/source/models.rst

 must start with a non-number character, include only letters, numbers and the dash symbol and care should be taken when using in phase names to avoid confusing the phase parser.
-The phase parser uses the underscore to deliniate custom names, so an underscore cannot be used within the custom names.
+The phase parser uses the underscore to delineate custom names, so an underscore cannot be used within the custom names.
 These labels are placed on a line by themselves between the two lines representing the sample points above and below the depth of the